 A core function of the Stewardship Council is to engage on issues related to the development and management of the future Rocky Flats National Wildlife Refuge.
-This work includes tracking and addressing as necessary issues related to the interface of the Refuge to lands that DOE will retain as part of its management responsibilities.
+This work includes tracking and addressing issues related to the interface of the Refuge to lands that DOE will retain as part of its management responsibilities.

-- 1. As necessary, work with USFWS on implementation of Comprehensive Conservation Plan for the Rocky Flats National Wildlife Refuge. - 2.
+- 1. Work with USFWS on implementation and funding of the Comprehensive Conservation Plan for the Rocky Flats National Wildlife Refuge. - 2.
 Track Congressional action affecting funding for USFWS. - 3.
-Provide a forum for the community to raise issues related to development of management plans and other issues affecting USFWS responsibilities at the Rocky Flats National Wildlife Refuge. - 4.
-Work with Energy Communities Alliance on development of a peer exchange on refuge issues.
+Provide a forum for the community to raise issues related to development of management plans and other issues affecting USFWS responsibilities at the Rocky Flats National Wildlife Refuge.